 - Actively seeking work.

-• Accept any reasonable job offer.
+- Accept any reasonable job offer.

-• Report all pension and part-time earnings.
+- Report all pension and part-time earnings.

-• Appear to all appointments with the One-Stop Career Center.
+- Appear to all appointments with the One-Stop Career Center.

-• Give notification when you return to work.
+- Give notification when you return to work.

 What are the requirements to get unemployment in NJ in terms of job seeking?
 The Department of Labor and Workforce Development (LWD) requires a log of contacted employers each week in order to retain all unemployment benefits.

 To maintain eligibility for unemployment, the recipient must accept any reasonable job offer.
 A reasonable job offer is any job that matches the job seeker’s skills, experience, and education.
-This may require the job seeker to accept a job opportunity that is outside of his or her preferred pay or distance from home.
+This may require the job seeker to accept a job opportunity that is outside of his or her preferred salary or distance from home.
 Unemployment benefits may be denied if the claimant fails to accept a suitable job.

 In order to improve the allocation of unemployment insurance benefits, an unemployment recipient may be randomly chosen to be audited by the Career Center.
 The recipient will receive notification of his or her appointments to attend the Career Center.
 Unemployment benefits may be denied if a claimant fails to appear for an appointment.